mohai17/PetStoreAPI/README.md

 Contributions are welcome!
 Feel free to submit pull requests to enhance test coverage or improve documentation.

 ## License
-This project is licensed under http://www.apache.org/licenses/
+This project is licensed under [Apache License](http://www.apache.org/licenses/)